 Egg white helps tone and tighten skin, while whole milk sloughs away dead skin cells and avocado hydrates.
 And when applied to dirty skin, the oils in the avocado help to dissolve dirt and oil and flush it away, just like a traditional oil cleanser.

 - 2 tablespoons whole milk

 Combine all ingredients in a small bowl and whisk until smooth.
-Apply to your face and neck and massage into the skin for 2–3 minutes.
-Rinse with warm water and pat skin dry.
+Apply the mixture to your face and neck, and massage it into the skin for 2–3 minutes.
+Rinse with warm water and pat the skin dry.
 Follow up with your normal skincare routine.

 5. After-Sun Avocado Body Mask